mheon/docker/docs/man/docker-run.1.md

 `--permissive` flag, use the following command:

     # docker run --security-opt label:disable -i -t fedora bash

+To disable the seccomp syscall filtering for this container versus running with the `--permissive` flag, use the following command:

+    # docker run --security-opt seccomp:disable -i -t fedora bash

 If you want a tighter security policy on the processes within a container, you can specify an alternate type for the container.
 You could run a container